 Mary Veronica Neilson was born on 22 August 1895 in Waterloo, NSW, daughter of Moses Wheeler and Mary Gumbley.
+Her father Moses Wheeler was the first secretary of the Transport Workers Union, then named the Sydney Trolly and Draymen’s Union, formed in 1888.
 She married John William Neilson on 11 November 1912 in Redfern, NSW and they had three sons and three daughters.
 Mary Veronica Neilson died on 28 July 1985, aged 89 years, late of Raglan Street, Waterloo and she was buried in the Roman Catholic Section of Rookwood Cemetery.
 John William Neilson died on 9 November 1960 at Waterloo, aged 69 years.
-Mary Veronica Neilson lived at 56 1/2 Raglan Street, Waterloo.
+Mary and John Neilson lived at 56 1/2 Raglan Street, Waterloo.

 Occupation & interests